o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 1. In Entity Outliner, select an entity under an instance that is not in Prefab Edit Mode.
 1. In Inspector, **right-click** on empty area and choose **Hi** from the context menu.
-1. Notice that a blue plus icon appears on the component's icon to the left or the component name.
+1. Notice that a blue plus icon appears on the component's icon to the left of the component name.

 {{< image-width src="/images/learning-guide/tutorials/entities-and-prefabs/prefab-override-add-component-override.png" width="450" alt="Adding a component as an override." >}}